MichaelJMarsh/MichaelJMarsh/README.md

   </summary>
   <br/>
   <p>
     I've always been fascinated by creating intuitive apps that shape users’ daily lives in meaningful ways—whether it’s a mindfulness platform reaching millions or an AI tool that personalizes healthcare.
-Starting in MATLAB for academic research, I discovered my passion for front-end craft, leading me to master Flutter, Firebase, and cross-platform development.
+Starting in MATLAB for academic research, I discovered my passion for front‑end craft, leading me to master Flutter, Firebase, and cross‑platform development.
-    From building <strong>AI-driven</strong> wellness apps to launching <strong>CannaBook</strong>, my journey has been about creating experiences that truly impact people’s well-being and productivity.<br/><br/>
+    From building <strong>AI‑driven</strong> wellness apps to launching <strong>CannaBook</strong>, my journey has been about creating experiences that truly impact people’s well‑being and productivity.<br/><br/>
-    Now, I'm on a mission to push the boundaries of what mobile apps can do—leveraging <em>AI, analytics, and beautiful design</em> to bring next-gen solutions to life.
+    Now, I'm on a mission to push the boundaries of what mobile apps can do—leveraging <em>AI, analytics, and beautiful design</em> to bring next‑gen solutions to life.
   </p>
 </details>